How to make Christmas ornaments with paper and chipboard. Easy and so unique!

 Each year, I make a couple new DIY holiday ornaments for Christmas to decorate the tree and give as gifts to friends and family.
 Sometimes I add them as gift toppers to make the package cuter and they serve as an extra gift that way too.

-This year though, I may have gotten a little carried away because even though I already had plenty of ornaments, I couldn’t stop myself from making a few more.
+This year though, I may have gotten a little carried away.
+Because even though I already had plenty of ornaments, I couldn’t stop myself from making a few more.
 Honestly though, I’m so glad I did because the ornaments I’m sharing today are my favorites yet!
-I teamed up with Cricut and their Cricut Maker machine to bring all three ornament ideas to life.

 Click through to see all three DIY ornament ideas and download my custom templates to make your own.